TomasHubelbauer/vscode-extension-playground/readme.md

 [info] ExtensionService#_doActivateExtension TomasHubelbauer.test-extension, startup: false, activationEvent: 'onStartupFinished'
 ```

+## Test extension

 As it stands, this sample extensions displays an information message once it
 loads up and does nothing else:

 ![](images/info-message.png)

+## Other experiments

+I'm piling up more experiments in the repository for possible future reference.
+These extensions have their own readmes.